 The top section of each court report (both criminal and CPS) captures expenditures.
 The bottom section captures the number of cases (in the criminal report) or the number of appointments (in the CPS report).
 All cases where an attorney is appointed to represent a criminal defendant or juvenile respondent must be counted and reported on the IDER at the time they are concluded.
 For criminal and juvenile delinquency cases, this is when the case is paid after final disposition in the assigned counsel, managed assigned counsel and contract counsel systems.
 (Cases are counted when disposed in the public defender system.)
-CPS appointments should be counted when representation on the appointment concludes and final billing is submitted.
-TIDC has promulgated a model CPS representation voucher (see Appendix D) that captures whether a voucher is an interim payment for ongoing representation or final payment.
+CPS appointments should be counted one time per fiscal year that expenditures are paid on the appointment.